Residents Fired Up About Proposed Safe Homeless Camp Space At Denver Coliseum

 While the residents say they’re not against the homeless, they just want to see homeless encampments spread more equitably around the city.

-“There are 11 city council district, I think every district should find one spot in their district,” said Drew Dutcher, a resident of Elyria for 14 years.
+“There are 11 city council districts, I think every district should find one spot in their district,” said Drew Dutcher, a resident of Elyria for 14 years.

 A recent survey dispersed by Councilwoman Candi CdeBaca’s office shows a majority of residents voted for the Coors Field parking lot to be the safe camping space instead.